 1. Portabella Mushrooms

 A well seasoned portabella mushroom can pack incredible flavor.
 Topped with feta cheese and spinach, one of these makes a healthy substitute for a steak or chop.
-Top a grilled portabella with blue cheese, bacon, and sliced red onion, and you've got a knockout burger.
+Top with blue cheese, bacon, and sliced red onion, and you've got a knockout burger.
 Or since you're at the grill, why not go Panini?
 The crisp, clean, hoppy flavors of English Bitter Ales and American Pales make a lively, delectable complement.

 2. Beer Can Chicken